BatchLion/AgentMessage/database_visualization/README.md

 - ✅ Full documentation
 - ✅ Test coverage

-Choose the interface that best fits your needs and start exploring your chat data! 🚀
+Choose the interface that best fits your needs and start exploring your message data! 🚀